 Domaine Andre Mathieu Chateauneuf du Pape – 85% old vine Grenache, 6% Mourvedre and the remainder of the blend is basically a field blend of all 13 allowable grapes planted in the appellation.
+The terroir is a mix of galets, sand and limestone.
 Some of the grapes are destemmed.

 Domaine Andre Mathieu Vin di Felibre is a hommage to the estates formative years.
-Filibre is the name the property first sold their wines under.
+Felibre is the name the property first sold their wines under.
 The wine is made from a blend of 80% Mourvedre, 10% Grenache and all the other various, allowable other varieties.

-Domaine Mathieu Cuvee Marquis Anselme Red – Produced from the estates oldest vines, planted at the start of the 20th century, is close to 90% Grenache, with the remainder of the wine being made up of all 13 other, assorted, red grape varieties.
-This special cuvee is only made in the best vintages.
-This wine is no longer being made.
-It has been replaced by La Centenaire, starting with the 2014 vintage.
+Domaine Mathieu Cuvee Marquis Anselme Rouge – Produced from the estates oldest vines, planted at the start of the 20th century, the wine is made from to 90% Grenache, with the remainder of the blend coming from all 13 of the other allowable, assorted, red wine grape varieties.

 For the 2007 vintage, Domaine Andre Mathieu produced 2 special wines, Gaussin d’Armandy and Clos Jarette from blends of 40% Grenache, 30% Syrah and 30% Mourvedre.